 The New York Foundling

 In 1869, three Sisters of Charity opened their doors to save the lives of babies being abandoned on the streets of New York, beginning the legacy of The New York Foundling.
 Over the past 150 years, the Sisters' ministry has continued evolving from a respite home for abandoned children to a comprehensive spectrum of community support services designed to provide opportunities to the children and families of New York.
-While social situations and the organization's approach to its mission have evolved, The Foundling continues to share its founders' belief that no one should ever be abandoned and that all children deserve the right to grow up in loving and stable environments.
+While social situations and the organization's approach to its mission have evolved, The Foundling continues to share its founders' belief that all children deserve the right to grow up in loving and stable environments.

 Today there are 14 programs under the umbrellas of child welfare, developmental disabilities, education, health and behavioral health, and juvenile and criminal justice.
-Four Centers of Excellence provide services at various sites around the city:
+The following Four Centers of Excellence provide services at various sites around the city.